dooadex/Autonomous-Driving/GNSS/NovAtel/GNSS_test/README.md

 # NovAtel GNSS test with ROS
-This is for test the GNSS system is operated well in LINUX with NovAtel product.
+This is for a test the GNSS system is operated well in LINUX with NovAtel product.

 <br>